How to change your skincare routine during summer - The Moisturizer

 I am quite conservative in this matter, I think it is better to wait and use acids when they do not pose a risk and in the meantime I’ll use other products that help me keep my skin well nourished and hydrated.

 YOU CAN SWITCH THEM FOR: you can substitute your glycolic acid toner for a more hydrating one, such as the Pyunkang Yul Essence Toner.
-You could switch your acids for other products aimed to improve your skin tone and texture, such as The Ordinary Niacinamide 10% + Zinc 1%, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique.
+You could switch your acids for other products aimed to improve your skin tone and texture, such as The Ordinary Niacinamide 10% + Zinc 1%, which you can get on DECIEM (recommended) and on SkinStore.

 • Vitamin C.